hmrc/tracking-consent-frontend/README.md

 More information on HMRC's ZAP scanning automation library can be found at https://github.com/hmrc/zap-automation

+### NPM versions and security

+Modules pulled from npm are pinned in the file packages.json.
+These are pinned to prevent security vulnerabilities making it into production code via auto-update.
+If you wish to upgrade a specific dependency, please discuss the implications with the platform security team.

 ### Troubleshooting
 If you are not seeing the consent banner on the test page, check that you have included the `?enableTrackingConsent=true` parameters.
 If you wish to reset behaviour on this page, please clear your cookies.